DavideViolante/Linkedin-Feed-Sort-By-Recent/README.md

 ### Installation
 ##### Extension (Google Chrome)
 1. Install the extension from the official [Google Chrome Webstore](https://chrome.google.com/webstore/detail/amcdflppdlgaejkildbondhbjojgkaai/).
+2. Go to Linkedin.com, if it does not work at first try, reload the page once.

 ##### Userscript (Firefox, Opera, etc...)
 1. Install an extension that allows you to install userscripts (eg: Greasemonkey, Tampermonkey, Violentmonkey, etc).